 Applying Yin and Yang

 What is the truth about male and female energies?
-To find the answer, we had to strip away images of men and women as portrayed in movies, television and the news.
+To find the answer, we had to strip away images of men and women as portrayed in movies, television, and the news.
 The man or woman of today’s media is not a depiction of the divine and we cannot find truth there.

-When you take away media images, you are left with looking to your friends, family, acquaintances and those in your wider community.
+When you take away media images, you are left with looking to your friends, family, acquaintances, and those in your wider community.
 And deeper, you are forced to look at yourself.
 We like to associate.
 The divine feminine becomes something to align with or to be defined by and this is the problem.

-The symbol of Yin and Yang is a key.
+The symbol of Yin and Yang is key.
 We humans are, like the symbol, comprised of opposing forces.
-Masculine and feminine energies swirl within us in delicate balance.
+Masculine and feminine energies swirl within us in a delicate balance.
 When we have too much of one energy or lack of another, we feel that imbalance.
 Action without wisdom or courage without patience, the lack of one energy shows itself immediately.

 When we choose to identify with one energy/quality over another, we further that imbalance.